Install SIP Valve onto any mask

 3. Cut a hole in the mask

 Use scissors or a utility knife to cut out the circle you just traced.
+This should result in a hole with a diameter of 0.625"

 4. Squeeze the valve head through the hole